osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 might result in your application being difficult to read and understand.)

 Note: PI Data Archive does not support Unicode.
-Therefore, all data sent to PI Data Archive must be formatted as JSON using UTF-8 character encoding, in addition to the requirement that it contain no control characters.
-For example, in the tag shown below, both ``producertoken`` and ``measurement`` must use UTF-8 character encoding:
+Therefore, all data sent to PI Data Archive must be formatted as JSON using UTF-8 character encoding.
+For example, in the tag shown below, both ``omf application name`` and ``measurement name`` must use UTF-8 character encoding:

 ``{omf application name}.{measurement name}``